Amy Sings In The Timber, Executive Director

-She graduated with a bachelor’s degree in political science from University of Colorado in Boulder before earning her law degree from Catholic University, Columbus School of Law in Washington D.C.
-Caiti is overjoyed to return to the work that first struck her passion for practicing law.
+She graduated with a B.A. in Political Science from the University of Colorado in Boulder before earning her law degree from Catholic University, Columbus School of Law in Washington D.C.
+Carpenter is overjoyed to return to the work that first struck her passion for practicing law.
 She is excited to represent MTIP’s clients as well as engage with students, volunteers, donors, and staff in furtherance of this organization’s righteous mission: to exonerate the innocent.

 Rich Buley, Investigator

 Rich Buley has been practicing law in Montana for 35 years at the firm Tipp and Buley.
 His legal career involved a wide range of cases, but he concentrated primarily in the areas of representing plaintiffs in personal injuries and worker’s compensation and representing defendants in criminal cases.
 He was one of the founding members of the Montana Criminal Defense Lawyers Association in 1997 and is a member of the National Association of Criminal Defense Lawyers.
 Buley was licensed by the State of Montana as a Private Investigator in 2014 and has engaged in that business since he retired from the active practice of law in 2015.